Refusing a Breathalyzer Test Lawyer in Deptford, NJ

 The first offense for refusing a breathalyzer test carries a set of mandatory fines and penalties.
-A first time offender will lose their license for seven months to a year, but these lengths are doubled if the violation occurred in a school zone.
-The imposed fines will include a $300-500 fee, $230 per day of Intoxicated Driver Resource Center (IDRC), $100 to both the drunk driving fund and Alcohol Education and Rehabilitation Fund (AERF), and $75 to the Neighborhood Services Fund.
-There is also a $1000 surcharge from your automobile insurance for three years.
-The offender must complete a minimum of 12 hours at the IDRC.
+A first-time offender will lose their license for between seven (7) months and one (1) year, but these lengths are doubled if the violation occurred in a school zone.
+The imposed fines will include a $300-$500 fee, $230 per day of classes at the Intoxicated Driver Resource Center (IDRC), $100 to both the Drunk Driving Fund and the Alcohol Education and Rehabilitation Fund (AERF), and $75 to the Neighborhood Services Fund.
+There is also a $1,000 surcharge from your automobile insurance every year for a period three (3) years.
+Additionally, the offender must complete a minimum of 12 hours at the IDRC.

-If a third conviction or greater occurs, the driver faces 10 years loss of license or 20 if committed in a school zone.
-The third breathalyzer refusal carries a fine of $1000 as well as the fees assessed to first or second time offenders.
-The auto insurance surcharge rises to $1500 a year for three years.
+If a third conviction, or a subsequent conviction, for breath test refual occurs, the driver faces loss of their driver’s license for 10 years, or for 20 years if the DWI offense was committed in a school zone.
+The third breathalyzer refusal carries a fine of $1,000, as well as the fees assessed to first- or second-time offenders.
+The auto insurance surcharge rises to $1,500 per year for three years.
 Similar to the previous offenses, completion of 12 hours at an IDRC will be required.

-Which Option is Best if You are Pulled Over for a DUI or DWI
+Which Option Is Best If You Are Pulled Over for a DUI or DWI in Camden, NJ?

 With the current laws in place, it is often debated whether you should refuse a breathalyzer test.
-It is difficult to fight a refusal charge unless your lawyer can prove the state did not have probable cause for pulling you over.
-There are also strict protocols officers must follow when conducting a DWI or refusal arrest.
+It is difficult to fight a refusal charge unless your lawyer can prove that the state did not have probable cause for pulling you over.
+There are also strict protocols that officers must follow when conducting a DWI or refusal arrest.
 For example, the officer must inform you of your right to have an independent sample tested by a physician of your choice.
-Keep in mind that a breathalyzer test is not required to convict you of a DWI and experienced legal counsel is highly recommended in any drunk driving-related case.
+Keep in mind that a breathalyzer test is not required to convict you of a DWI.
+That’s one reason that experienced legal counsel is highly recommended in any New Jersey drunk driving or breath test refusal case.